wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 ## Create Dashboards and Charts

-One of the intro dashboards, Intro: Sample Cluster Metrics, illustrates a range of metrics spanning an entire cluster.
+One of the intro dashboards, Tour: Sample Cluster Metrics, illustrates a range of metrics spanning an entire cluster.
 We'll develop a dashboard starting with one of the charts in this dashboard and then add a new chart.

-1. Open the Intro: Sample Cluster Metrics dashboard:
+1. Open the Tour: Sample Cluster Metrics dashboard:
     1. Select **Dashboards > All Dashboards**.
     1. In the Search field at the top, type **Sample Cluster** and press **Enter** or **Return**.
-    1. Click the **Intro: Sample Cluster Metrics** dashboard link.
+    1. Click the **Tutorial: Sample Cluster Metrics** dashboard link.

         ![sample_cluster](images/sample_cluster.png)

         The dashboard defines two [variables](dashboards_variables.html), which you can see at the top of the dashboard&mdash;Availability Zone (az) and Environment (env)&mdash;.
 These variables can be used in queries to filter metrics for specific classes of sources.

-1. Open a chart in the Intro: Sample Cluster Metrics dashboard.
+1. Open a chart in the Tutorial: Sample Cluster Metrics dashboard.
-    1. The Intro: Sample Cluster Metrics dashboard is organized into sections.
+    1. The Tutorial: Sample Cluster Metrics dashboard is organized into sections.
 Click the **App Servers** button to jump to the App Servers section:

        ![app_servers](images/app_servers.png)